asdmin/kossel-faq/crash-into-x-tower.md

 # What is the problem

-On the original kossel,
+The original Anycubic Kossel,
-which is not properly protected against electromagnetic interference (EMI), the EMI causes a false positive endstop reading, which triggers the second stage of the homing process too early.
+is not properly protected against electromagnetic interference (EMI).

+The EMI causes a false positive endstop reading on one of the towers (any of them really), which triggers the second stage of the homing process too early.

+When this happens,
+the effector always crashes into the X tower, because the prematurely triggered second phase starts with homing the X tower.

-This can happen on any endstop, but it is usually happening to the Y tower endstop, because it's where the extruder is mounted.
+The EMI can trigger a false positive endstop reading on any of the endstops, but the affected endstop is usually the X tower's, because it's where the extruder motor is mounted.

 EMI is mainly caused by
 * the heated bed (high current and PWM)